hoshiyosan/hoshiyosan/docs/deployment-process.md

 # Deployment Process

-This document explains how to implement [organization deployment strategy](./deployment-strategy.md)
+_This document explains how to implement [organization's deployment strategy](./deployment-strategy.md)._